Liberal Arts at Wheaton College

 The Shared Core encourages developmental learning with a series of three liberal arts courses and three biblical and theological foundations courses that all students will experience regardless of their majors.
-This shared curriculum will deepen the experiences of students outside their classes and encourage intellectual and spiritual growth.
-Students will continue to take our Biblical and Theological sequence of Old Testament, New Testament, and Christian Thought courses, foundational courses that give students the biblical and theological skills that anchor the learner in the eternal truth of God’s Word and encourage its application to all of life.
-In addition to the Biblical and Theological sequence of Old Testament Literature, New Testament Literature and Christian Thought, all students will take:
+This shared curriculum deepens the experiences of students outside their classes and encourages intellectual and spiritual growth.
+Students continue to take our Biblical and Theological sequence of Old Testament, New Testament, and Christian Thought courses, foundational courses that give students the biblical and theological skills that anchor the learner in the eternal truth of God’s Word and encourage its application to all of life.
+In addition to the Biblical and Theological sequence of Old Testament Literature, New Testament Literature and Christian Thought, all students take:

 - First Year Seminar: Enduring Questions.
 This seminar introduces students to the Christian liberal arts by engaging enduring questions in a theologically informed way.
 Common material will include essential biblical and theological content that grounds investigation of enduring questions, the liberal arts, vocation, and character formation.